 Macalester College believes the learning experience in a community living model is essential to student growth.
-Students are typically required to live on-campus for the first two years as part of this commitment to holistic learning, (this requirement has been adjusted for 2020-21).
+Students are typically required to live on-campus for the first two years as part of this commitment to holistic learning; accommodations are considered as part of this residency requirements.

-Requests for accommodations are considered on a case by case basis, evaluated by evidence of disability impact, the reasonableness of the accommodation, and space availability.
-Students who have a preference for a specific space or meal plan, as opposed to required accommodations, should go through the standard housing processes.
+Requests for accommodations are considered on a case by case basis, evaluated by disability and any impacts or functional limitations, the reasonableness of the accommodation, and space availability.
+Students who have a preference for a specific space or meal plan, as opposed to required accommodations, should go through the standard housing draw process.

 Once your request is submitted:

-- If your request is approved, Residential Life staff will contact you regarding space configurations.
+- If your request is approved, Residential Life/DS staff will contact you regarding space configurations, next steps, or timelines.

 Important Things to Note:

-Spring 2021 COVID Policy: Individual living spaces are currently required to ensure appropriate de-densification.
+Module 5 (COVID Policy): Individual living spaces (20-’21) are currently required to ensure appropriate de-densification.

-Non-COVID-19 Policy: Single rooms requests via Disability Services are for instances where a single is medically necessary as part of a treatment plan to reduce disability impact.
-Preference for a single, specific location, noise impacts, stress or roommate concerns may not rise to a level of disability impact.
+Fall ’21 (Non-COVID Policy): Single rooms requests via Disability Services are for instances where a single is medically necessary as part of a treatment plan to reduce disability impact.
+Preference for a single, a specific location, concern about typical college noise levels, or roommate concern may not rise to a level of medically necessary.

 Deadlines are provided to ensure we are able to administratively manage requests.
 Requests for accommodations after deadlines will be considered but students should be aware we may be unable to honor requests due to space limits or the inability to administratively coordinate multiple housing considerations after deadlines have passed.